dancer1325/ethereum-org-website/public/content/developers/docs/nodes-and-clients/index.md

 ### Besu {#besu}

-Hyperledger Besu is an enterprise-grade Ethereum client for public and permissioned networks.
-It runs all of the Ethereum Mainnet features, from tracing to GraphQL, has extensive monitoring and is supported by ConsenSys, both in open community channels and through commercial SLAs for enterprises.
-It is written in Java and is Apache 2.0 licensed.
+Hyperledger Besu is an enterprise-grade Ethereum client for public and permissioned networks
+* It runs all of the Ethereum Mainnet features, from tracing to GraphQL, has extensive monitoring and is supported by ConsenSys, both in open community channels and through commercial SLAs for enterprises
+* It is written in Java and is Apache 2.0 licensed.

 Besu's extensive [documentation](https://besu.hyperledger.org/en/stable/) will guide you through all details on its features and setups.